sguox002/leetcode/review/bfs.md

         }
     }
 ```
-### 130	Surrounded Regions		Medium	<br/>
+### 130	Surrounded Regions		(-Medium-)	<br/>
 see union-find

-## hard
+## Hard
-### 773	Sliding Puzzle		Hard	<br/>
+### 773	Sliding Puzzle		(-Hard-)	<br/>
-hua-rong-dao game
+hua-rong-dao game<br/>
-return the least number of moves to solve the puzzle.
+return the least number of moves to solve the puzzle.<br/>

-Consider each state in the board as a graph node, we just need to find out the min distance between start node and final target node "123450".
+Consider each state in the board as a graph node, we just need to find out the min distance between start node and final target node "123450". <br/>
-Since it's a single point to single point questions, Dijkstra is not needed here.
+Since it's a single point to single point questions, Dijkstra is not needed here. <br/>
-We can simply use BFS, and also count the level we passed.
+We can simply use BFS, and also count the level we passed. <br/>
-Every time we swap 0 position in the String to find the next state.
+Every time we swap 0 position in the String to find the next state. <br/>
-Use a hashTable to store the visited states.
+Use a hashTable to store the visited states.<br/>

 ```cpp
     int slidingPuzzle(vector<vector<int>>& board) {